OfficialPhilcomm/retropie-music/readme.md

 ## Config
 The config for the script is located at `/opt/dev_philcomm/config.cfg`.
 It is created after the first script startup.

+Config changes need the script to be restarted.
+This can be achieved by restarting the console or entering `sudo systemctl restart retropie_background_music`.

 ## Uninstall
 Steps:
 1. Press F4 on the keyboard